harshithsaiv/IntegrityGuard/README.md

 1. Clone the repository or copy the code into a new file named `sha1.go`.
 2. Navigate to the directory containing `sha1.go`.

+### Contributions
+Contributions are welcome to change and update !!

 ### Usage

 To run the program and generate a SHA1 checksum, use the following command: